sn3ak/felis/README.md

  Change DATABASES settings to match your environment

  Setup redis database and update CACHES to match your environment

+ Setup redis database in Q_CLUSTER to match your environment

  Change FELIS_WORK_DIR to match your environment